How to Repair Cracks in Concrete Foundations Walls

 What Causes Wall Cracks and Other Damage?

-There are thousands of different soil types across the country, but the basic ingredients of soil everywhere are clay, silt, and sand.
-Clay, known as an expansive soil, is the most problematic.
-When clay soil is wet it swells, and when it dries out it shrinks.
+There are thousands of different soil types across the country, but the basic components of soil everywhere are clay, silt, and sand.
+Clay, known as an expansive soil, is the most problematic component.

 Methods of Repairing Foundation Wall Cracks